antixenoinitiative/axiwiki/Maelstrom.md

 [![Maelstrom Over Ringed Ammonia World](/elite-dangerous-thargoid-invasion-update-14.jpg)](/elite-dangerous-thargoid-invasion-update-14.jpg)

-# A Brief Intro to the Maelstrom
+# A Brief Intro to the Maelstrom2

 The Thargoid Maelstrom is a system point of interest (POI) that appeared alongside the Thargoid invasion event in Nov 3308.
 These instances have appeared in several systems and they are an incredibly dangerous anomaly.